front-commerce/developers.front-commerce.com/source/docs/advanced/features/return-merchandise-authorization.md

 ### Extending necessary GraphQL enums

-1. Extend the `ReturnMerchandiseAuthorizationStatus` enum with all the possible statuses that an RMA could have.
+1. Extend the `ReturnMerchandiseAuthorizationStatus` enum with all the possible statuses that a RMA could have.
 2. Extend the `ReturnedItemStatus` enum with all the possible statuses an returned item can have.

 ### Providing necessary resolver functions